 Operations and Benefits Branch

 Chief: Sandra Johnson

-Implements human capital policies and strategies for the Offices listed below.
+Implements human capital policies and strategies for all of the Headquarters' offices.
 Provides program direction and liaison in support of regional human resources operations.
 Provides guidance to management and recommendations concerning all operational aspects of human capital management.
 Assists managers and supervisors in applying human capital strategies to solve workforce planning issues and close skills gaps.
 Employs technology to improve the efficiency and effectiveness of operations, including electronic government recruitment and staffing systems.
-Client offices and programs serviced by this branch are: NMSS, NRO, OCHCO, OI, OCIO, OCA, OCAA OGC, OPA, and SECY.

 Processes personnel actions, interfaces with our payroll provider (Department of the Interior) and functions as a central processing unit to facilitate internal HR quality control efforts.
 Operates a help desk to provide general human resources information to employees.